Canadian Hearing Society

 Canadian Hearing Services was founded in 1940 to provide services for deaf and hard of hearing people in Ontario.
-Services include instruction in American and Quebec sign languages, interpreter services, deafblind intervenors, audiology and speech-language pathology.
-The CHS (Canadian Hearing Services) advocates for the hearing impaired in Canada through the support of 9-1-1 texting, visual fire alarms, and access to the justice system.
-The CHS handles emergency situations in hospitals, emergency rooms, after-hours clinics, shelters, and police services.
+Its programs include instruction in American and Quebec Sign Languages, interpreter and deafblind intervenor services, as well as audiology and speech–language pathology.
+CHS also advocates for accessibility measures such as 9-1-1 texting, visual fire alarms, and access to the justice system, and supports emergency response in hospitals, clinics, shelters and police services.

 Services

 Ontario interpreting services

 Ontario Interpreting Services (OIS) provides interpreting services across Ontario for American and Quebec sign language in some regions.
 They cover a range of public and personal events.

 Workplace accessibility

 The workplace accessibility program assesses the workplace to ensure that there are no barriers for the deaf and hard of hearing.
 It provides seminars to "increase awareness of hearing loss in the workplace".
 Business staff and management are educated to raise awareness of hearing loss and provide strategies for communication, which includes holding accessible meetings.